-Our doctor types the patient's name, then presses TAB to continue.
-TypeIt4Me expands the next part of the snippet and prompts for the patient's date of birth in dd/ mm/ yyyy format\.
-All the doctor has to do is continue the process, entering details and pressing TAB to progress to the end, at which point the expansion is complete.
+Our doctor types the patient's name, then presses the → (tab) key to continue.
+TypeIt4Me expands the next part of the snippet and prompts for the patient's date of birth in dd/ mm/ yyyy format.
+All the doctor has to do is continue the process, entering details and pressing tab to progress to the end, at which point the expansion is complete.